clear-nus/octopi-1.5/README.md

 4. Three QA files will be generated in `output_data_dir` as `train_description_ranking_qa_{ID}.json` (description / ranking training), `test_description_ranking_qa_{ID}.json` (description / ranking testing) and `test_scenario_qa_{ID}.json` (scenario testing).

 ### Testing Multimodal LLM
-1. Set max GPU memory configs in `configs/gpu_config.json`.
-2. Set configs in `configs/run.yaml`.
+1. Set configs in `configs/run.yaml`.
     * Set `load_exp_path: octopi_s/data/weights` to use our model weights.
     * Put at least one QA file absolute path in `test_files` and / or `reasoning_files` for it to test / reason.
     * Set `train_files: []` to skip training.
-3. Run `python octopi_s/run_llm.py`.
+2. Run `python octopi_s/run_llm.py`.
-4. Enter the experiment ID you want when prompted to make the experiment directory easily identifiable.
+3. Enter the experiment ID you want when prompted to make the experiment directory easily identifiable.
-5. After you have generated prediction JSON file(s) for ranking and/or scenario reasoning, run `python octopi_s/evaluate_llm.py --llm_preds_path {path/to/results.json}` to get prediction results in your terminal.
+4. After you have generated prediction JSON file(s) for ranking and/or scenario reasoning, run `python octopi_s/evaluate_llm.py --llm_preds_path {path/to/results.json}` to get prediction results in your terminal.

 ### Training Multimodal LLM
-1. Set max GPU memory configs in `configs/gpu_config.json`.
-2. Set configs in `configs/run.yaml`.
+1. Set configs in `configs/run.yaml`.
     * Put at least one QA file absolute path in `train_files` for it to train.
     * Set `test_files` and / or `reasoning_files` if you want it to test / reason as well.
     * Set `load_exp_path` if you want to start from an encoder checkpoint (highly recommended), else set as `null`.
-3. Run `python octopi_s/run_llm.py`.
+2. Run `python octopi_s/run_llm.py`.
-4. Enter the experiment ID you want when prompted to make the experiment directory easily identifiable.
+3. Enter the experiment ID you want when prompted to make the experiment directory easily identifiable.
-5. If you have set `test_files` and / or `reasoning_files`, run `python octopi_s/evaluate_llm.py --llm_preds_path {path/to/results.json}` on the generated prediction JSON file(s) to get prediction results in your terminal.
+4. If you have set `test_files` and / or `reasoning_files`, run `python octopi_s/evaluate_llm.py --llm_preds_path {path/to/results.json}` on the generated prediction JSON file(s) to get prediction results in your terminal.